 Modifying the character set used for the searches and for the sorts

 To modify the character set used for the searches and for the sorts:

 - Specify the character set to use with ChangeCharset.

 - Re-index the data file with HIndex.
 Use the hChangeCharset constant to use the character set specified by ChangeCharset.

 Finding out the character set of a data file

-on the desired the data file HFSQL.
+property on the desired HFSQL data file.

 Example: Changing the fonts according to the character set of the data file read

 // Changes the character set according to the data file format

 CASE charsetDefault: ChangeCharset(charsetDefault)